Sharqia Metro: History

-The light rail system will have two lines.
-The first line will link Tarout Island with King Fahd Causeway via Qatif, Dammam and Dhahran.
-The second line will connect King Fahd Road in Dammam to the King Fahd International Airport.
-Studies to finalize the alignment and location of the stations will take an estimated 18 months.
+The light rail network was designed to consist of two lines.
+The first line was intended to link Tarout Island with the King Fahd Causeway, passing through Qatif, Dammam, and Dhahran, while the second line was planned to connect King Fahd Road in Dammam with King Fahd International Airport.
+Preliminary studies were carried out to determine the final alignments and station locations, which were expected to take approximately 18 months.